INTO THE YONDER

 Picture

-• Trail distance= a trail mile can take on average 20 to 40 minutes, a 10 mile trail could take 3 to 6 hours.
+• Trail distance: A trail mile can take anywhere from 20 to 40 minutes.
+A 10‑mile trail could take 3 to 6 hours depending on terrain and pace.

-• Lack of tree canopy = exposure to elements such as sun, heat & precipitation, any of these can impact you physically.
+• Lack of tree canopy: Expect exposure to sun, heat, wind, and precipitation.
+All of these can affect you physically.

-• Rock scramble = technical area expect uneven footing, requires greater attention and a slower pace. also ridiculously fun!
+• Rock scramble: A technical section with uneven footing that requires attention and a slower pace.
+Also, ridiculously fun!

-• Incline = rule of thumb is an elevation gain of 800ft/ per mile is considered strenuous to very strenuous.
-For example, Robertson Mountain in Shenandoah National Park gains 1800 ft. in 1.5 miles, that is extremely steep and warrants risk for exertion, water use and injury risk.
+• Incline: A general rule: 800 ft of elevation gain per mile is considered strenuous to very strenuous.
+For example, Robertson Mountain in Shenandoah gains 1,800 ft in 1.5 miles — extremely steep and demanding in terms of exertion, water use, and injury risk.

-• No water source = means access to streams, creeks and springs are not available for refill. bring more water from home, carry a camelback or additional canteen on your trip.
+• No water source: No streams, creeks, or springs available for refills.
+Bring extra water from home, carry a CamelBak, or pack an additional bottle.

-This just may be for me the most important of all the tips.
-Know why you are out there busting up a sweat, looking all dirty and feeling your muscles.
-In the same thought, know your limits. whether you are a fitness buff, lover of waterfalls, conqueror of summits or just want peace and quiet, Make sure you are meeting your why. hiking can be a strenuous and rigorous activity however it should also be fulfilling and satisfying, in the same breath be realistic and know your limits on the trail.
+This may be the most important tip of all: know your why.
+Know why you’re out there breaking a sweat, getting dirty, and feeling every muscle come alive.
+And in that same breath, know your limits.
+Whether you’re a fitness buff, a lover of waterfalls, a summit‑chaser, or someone simply seeking peace and quiet, make sure your hike aligns with your purpose.
+Hiking can be strenuous and demanding, but it should also be fulfilling and deeply satisfying.
+Stay realistic, listen to your body, and honor your limits on the trail.

 Limits to consider are: